appsynth-org/danger-kotlin-jacoco/README.md

 ```
 in your `Dangerfile.df.kts`.

-After this, you can use `JaCoCoPlugin` class, which provides 2 methods:
+After this, you can use `JaCoCoPlugin` class, which provides 2 main methods:
 ```kotlin
 JaCoCoPlugin.parse(vararg reportFiles: File)
 JaCoCoPlugin.report(filePaths: List<String>)